s-kust/django-postgresql-view/README.md

 1. Updating the instances that have nested serializers.
 You can explicitly write update methods in the serializer class.
 Or you can simply mark nested serializers as read-only.
 The `app/rooms/serializers.py` file contains examples of both approaches.
 1. Usage of the most generic `viewsets.ModelViewSet` to build views in Django REST framework fast and easy.
 1. Advanced PostgreSQL SQL query with several Common Table Expressions and JSON functions.
 See the `migrations.RunSQL` code in the `app/rooms/migrations/0004_roomsrelatedobjects.py` file.
 1. PostgreSQL triggers to keep the data in different tables in sync.
-See the examples in the `/app/rooms/models` directory.
+See numerous examples in the `/app/rooms/models` directory.
 The triggers are configured not inside the database but in the Django application layer.
-The `django-pgtrigger` plugin gives you such an opportunity.
+The `django-pgtrigger` plugin provides you with such an opportunity.
 1. Usage of Django `post_save` and `m2m_changed` signals, see the `app/rooms/signals.py` file.
 1. Processing of the actions during the `m2m_changed` signal handling.
 1. Populating the Django database with fake generated data for testing.
 See the `app/rooms/management/commands/fill_db.py` file.